 Given that Australia's land mass is roughly the size of the United States, it takes an awfully long time to drive between places.
 You’re not going to see everything in one visit, and you may also find you’ll be doing a few short hops in airplanes.
 Work out your top priorities when it comes to activities and sight-seeing, and plan it out.

-If getting your PADI Open Waters Certificate in Australia is high on the list (which of course it is because you’re reading this article), then pick a region, work out how many days you need, and make that your starting point.
+If getting your PADI Open Water Certificate in Australia is high on the list (which of course it is because you’re reading this article), then pick a region, work out how many days you need, and make that your starting point.

 I'm going to recommend you go to Cairns in the great Australian State of Queensland to get certified.
 Why?
 Because Cairns is situated in the tropical northeast of Australia, so it has good year-round diving.
 Due to its strict safety regulations, Queensland is one of the safest places in the world to dive.